droundy/fac/web/documentation.md

    for both outputs and inputs.  sass is an example that uses such a cache directory that is likely to be in the tree.

+8. Change timing of commands to use elapsed wall-clock time rather than CPU time, to get better estimates.

+9. Optimize `parallel_build_all` better by eliminating loops over targets where possible and reusing `rules` list.

 - Kill jobs on SIGINT (attempted, but not quite working)
 - Hashing of inputs
 - Tracking of environment variables